 If you have an HDB loan, it’s even easier to ignore the money being deducted from your CPF.
 An HDB loan can cover 90 per cent of your flat price, and the remaining 10 per cent can come from CPF too; this means youliterally take more money out of your wallet to pay for a kopi-peng than for an HDB 5-room flat.

-While it’s psychologically comfortable, it makes you oblivious to certain things.
+While it’s psychologically comfortable, it makes you as a first time homeowner oblivious to certain things.
 Such as – you still have a six figure mortgage to service!
 So you need to be painfully aware of this; only then can you make the right contingencies in terms of financial planning.

 Norah, a 32-year-old accounts executive, bought a resale HDB flat three months ago.
 She shares with us her experience:

 “Because I didn’t have to think about it, I didn’t pay attention.
 One day my friend lost her flat, and that got me thinking.
 I realised that if I lost my job for some reason, I wouldn’t be able to meet my mortgage obligation beyond a month or two.
 It was only then that I started to think about implementing a regular savings plan.”

 Yi Fang, a private tutor and first time homeowner who bought an executive condo (EC) in 2016, says it’s tempting not to look at the CPF statement:

 “I wouldn’t even open the letter.
 It was only when my first child was born that I started taking note of how much the house really costs, and decided that we needed to save more.
 Otherwise we wouldn’t think about it at all.”

 Here’s a bit of reassurance: there’s the Home Protection Scheme (HPS) for HDB flats, that covers your share of the mortgage up to the sum assured in case you’re dead, terminally ill, or permanently disabled.
 Private homes can use Mortgage Reducing Term Assurance (MRTA) for the same purpose.